Loans to children

 It is becoming more popular to help our children with a home deposit.
 But simply giving away the money has risks.
 It is important to protect the money in case your child:

 3. suffer from drugs

-4. suffer a mental condition
+4. vulnerable or suffer a mental condition

 6. you run out of money yourself, in your old age